 - MBS session deletion.

-NOTE: When the multicast MBS session is deactivated, the shared delivery is not released if there is at least one UE is in RRC-CONNECTED state for this multicast MBS session.
+NOTE: When the multicast MBS session is inactive, the shared delivery is not released if there is at least one UE is in RRC-CONNECTED state for this multicast MBS session.

 Figure 7.2.2.4-1: Release of shared delivery toward RAN node

 1. A RAN node decides to release shared delivery for a multicast MBS session, e.g. because it no longer serves at least one UE within the multicast MBS session.
-For location dependent services, the NG-RAN node may release shared delivery for the location dependent contents of a multicast MBS session if it no longer serves at least one UE assigned to an MBS session ID and Area Session ID.
+For location dependent services, the NG-RAN node may release shared delivery for the location dependent contents of a multicast MBS session if it no longer serves at least one UE assigned to an MBS Session ID and Area Session ID.